What is covered?

 - Associated treatment for complications and associated unplanned treatment^

-nib will also cover the following things in-line with our agreement with the hospital.
+nib will also cover the following in-line with our agreement with the hospital.
 You may have an out of pocket expense in some cases for these services:

 - Pharmaceuticals related to and provided during your admission.
 Any prescription medication dispensed on the discharge day may be claimable through your Extras cover but only if claimed at a pharmacy that is not on the hospital grounds